Phase 3: Pre-Exam Immersion

 Patient History Context Lens

-Why now: Gives context before comparing expected versus dangerous findings.
+Why now: Adds context before you start comparing expected vs dangerous findings.

 Context Predict Compare

-Why now: Strengthens cue recognition before the main strategy drill.
+Why now: Sharpens your cue recognition before the main question strategy module.

 Question Strategy + Drill Modules